Kchu/DeepRL_PyTorch/README.md

 # Deep Reinforcement Learning Codes
 Currently there are only the codes for distributional reinforcement learning here.
 Codes for algorithms: DQN, C51, QR-DQN, IQN, QUOTA.

 The codes for C51, QR-DQN, and IQN are a slight change from [sungyubkim](<https://github.com/sungyubkim/Deep_RL_with_pytorch/tree/master/6_Uncertainty_in_RL>).
-QUOTA is implemented based on the work from the algorithm's author: [Shangtong Zhang](<https://github.com/ShangtongZhang>).
+QUOTA is implemented based on the work of the algorithm's author: [Shangtong Zhang](<https://github.com/ShangtongZhang>).
 I recently noticed that my DQN code may not get an ideal performance, while other codes run well.
 I would much appreciate it if someone could point out the errors in my code.

 Always up for a chat -- shoot me an email if you'd like to discuss anything.